top of page

 Topics

-Year 7 History focuses on the dawn of a new era of England as the Normans transformed how the country was organised and governed, including the changing face of the English landscape.
+Year 7 History focuses on the dawn of a new era of England as the Normans transformed how the country was organised and governed.
 Students learn the extent to which England has been influenced by other cultures, countries and empires, as well as national and global health crises which have shaken the balance of power.
+Students will also develop a more global world view through the exploration of pre-Columbian civilisations and challenge the Eurocentric view that is so common in KS3 curricula.

 Students learn historical content this year to allow them to understand change and context, as well as begin to consider the impact of historical events on future events.
 They also begin to analyse sources, including questioning the provenance of information to determine its accuracy, reliability and usefulness to historians.